Rob Van Dam: WWE Champion and ECW Champion (2005–2006)

-While recuperating, Van Dam made an appearance at the ECW reunion pay-per-view ECW One Night Stand.
+While recuperating, Van Dam made an appearance at the ECW reunion pay-per-view ECW One Night Stand on June 12.
 Accompanied by his former manager Bill Alfonso and sporting a knee brace, Van Dam delivered a worked shoot promo, standing up for ECW and criticizing the way he had been booked in WWE, until he was attacked by Rhyno.
 He was saved by Sabu, who defeated Rhyno in an impromptu match.
 Despite his injury, Van Dam got physically involved in the match, hitting Rhyno with a chairshot and giving him a Chair Surf.
 On the June 27 episode of Raw, Van Dam, while still healing, was drafted to the Raw brand in the 2005 draft lottery.
 He was introduced to Raw by Carlito, who insulted Van Dam before attacking him and assaulting his knee.
-Van Dam made his return to the ring over seven months later at the Royal Rumble.
+Van Dam made his return to the ring over seven months later at the Royal Rumble on January 29, 2006.
 He gained revenge on Carlito by eliminating him, but was in turn inadvertently eliminated by Rey Mysterio in the final moments.
-On the February 6 episode of Raw, Van Dam defeated Carlito in the first round of the 2006 Road to WrestleMania Tournament, but lost in the final round to Triple H, in a triple threat match, which also featured Big Show.
-Later, Van Dam defeated Trevor Murdoch to qualify for the Money in the Bank ladder match.
+On the February 6 episode of Raw, Van Dam defeated Carlito in the first round of the Road to WrestleMania Tournament to determine the number one contender to the WWE Championship, but lost in the final round to Triple H, in a triple threat match, which also featured Big Show.
+Later, Van Dam defeated Trevor Murdoch to qualify for the Money in the Bank ladder match at WrestleMania 22 on April 2.
 Van Dam went on to win the match, thus earning himself a guaranteed shot at either the WWE Championship or World Heavyweight Championship at any time within the subsequent year.

 Following the ladder match, Shelton Benjamin challenged Van Dam to put his Money in the Bank opportunity on the line in a match.
 Van Dam countered by requesting a match for Benjamin's Intercontinental Championship.
 One week later, both Van Dam and Benjamin picked mystery opponents for one another, with the loser placing their respective prize on the line in a bout at Backlash on April 30.
 Benjamin lost to the returning Charlie Haas, while Van Dam was defeated by all five members of the Spirit Squad.
 As a result, both the Intercontinental Championship and the Money in the Bank title shot were contested at Backlash.
 Van Dam went on to win the former, before dropping the Intercontinental Championship back to Benjamin on the May 15 episode of Raw.